noaros/Arch/README.md

 Next problem was sound, which I didn't notice until trying videos in the browser.
 It sounded garbled.
 I needed the NVIDIA graphics drivers to fix the muffled sound.
 Sway complains, but the warning is suppressed with a startup option.

 At first I didn't use an app launcher, but then switched to the simple *wmenu*.
 It at least takes care of the background window when opening Firefox.
 A base Arch system + editor + graphics driver + sway seems a proper starting point for getting things done, but I'm sure I'll hit a few more rough spots at some point.

+The most irksome part of the switch has been dealing with Word.
+I can at least use the online version, but then I can not work directly with local files, and moving to cloud makes simple things such as emailing or attaching a resume suddenly a bit awkward.